 - Determine the best installation method that suits your application.
-CALI floors may be Floated (not secured to the subfloor), or glued.
-Follow a suitable installation method for your project. - Upon ordering of wood floor material consider adding an additional 8% to allow for cutting waste (5%) and grading allowance (3%). - CALI flooring is manufactured in accordance with accepted industry standards, which permit manufacturing, grading and natural deficiencies not to exceed 5%.
+CALI floors may be Floated (not secured to the subfloor), Glued, or Nailed.
+Follow the instructions designated for the most suitable installation method for your project. - Upon ordering of wood floor material consider adding an additional 8% to allow for cutting waste (5%) and grading allowance (3%). - CALI flooring is manufactured in accordance with accepted industry standards, which permit manufacturing, grading and natural deficiencies not to exceed 5%.
 If more than 5% of the material is unusable, do not install the flooring.
 Immediately contact the distributor/retailer from which the flooring was purchased.
 No claim will be accepted for materials with visible defects once they are installed.
-Installation of any material serves as acceptance of the material delivered.

-- Installer/Owner assumes all responsibility to inspect all flooring before installation.
+Installation of any material serves as acceptance of the material delivered. - Installer/Owner assumes all responsibility to inspect all flooring before installation.
 Boards deemed unacceptable in appearance can be placed in closets, near walls or simply not be used.
 Pieces with glaring defects that can be seen from a standing position should be cut off or not be used as use constitutes acceptance.
-The use of putty, filler sticks or markers to touch-up flooring during installation is considered normal practice. - Because wood is a natural product, natural variations in color may occur within and between individual flooring planks.
+The use of putty, filler sticks or markers to touch-up flooring during installation is considered normal practice. - As bamboo is a natural product, natural variations in color may occur within and between individual flooring planks.
 To visualize the range of colors within the flooring style you are considering, compare your samples to the photos on our web site.
 During installation, work from several cartons at a time to achieve a uniform appearance across the entire floor.
 Mix and mingle planks when dry laying the floor for maximum aesthetic appearance.
 Blend moldings to planks that have similar color.
 Natural variations in color are not covered under warranty. - It is the responsibility of the installer/homeowner to determine if the job site conditions, environmental conditions and sub-floor are acceptable for the installation of CALI flooring.
 Prior to installation, the installer/owner must determine that the jobsite meets or exceeds all applicable National Wood Flooring Association's Installation Guidelines.
-CALI does NOT warrant against failure resulting from or connected with subfloor, job site damage, or environmental deficiencies after installation. - CALI makes no warranty or guarantee of the quality of the chosen installer's work or of a particular installation performed by him or her.
+CALI does NOT warrant against failure resulting from or connected with subfloor, job site damage, or environmental deficiencies after installation.

+- CALI makes no warranty or guarantee of the quality of the chosen installer's work or of a particular installation performed by him or her.
 CALI disclaims all liability for any errors or improprieties in the installation of its products by an installer.
 Please contact the National Wood Flooring Association (800-422-4556) to find a certified installer in your area, or for more information on installation. - Controlling flooring moisture content is important for success.
-Due to the fact that all hardwoods flooring is hygroscopic; its size and shape changes naturally with the absorption or release of moisture.
+Bamboo, like all hardwood flooring species, is hygroscopic; its size and shape changes naturally with the absorption or release of moisture.
 The amount of movement varies depending on the preventative steps taken at the time of installation (i.e. acclimation, moisture barrier application, etc.) and the stability home environment thereafter.
-Care should be taken to control fluctuating levels of moisture indoors. - CALI Hardwoods will perform best when the indoor environment is controlled to stay within a temperature rangeof 60° to 80° and 30%-50% humidity.
-Humidity levels below 30% and above 50% highly increase the probability of movement in the floor leading to such issues as gapping, cracking, cupping, warping, checking and veneer delamination.
-In some climates, the use of a humidification/dehumidification may be required to maintain proper humidity levels.

-- Floor noise is normal and will vary from one installation type to the next.
+Care should be taken to control fluctuating levels of moisture indoors. - Floor noise is normal and will vary from one installation type to the next.
 Occasional noise is due to structural movement and may relate to sub-floor type, flatness, deflection, and/or related to the fasteners, changes in environmental conditions, relative humidity and the amount of topside pressure applied to the flooring.
-For these reasons floor noise is not considered a product or manufacturer defect. - CALI engineered flooring is intended for installation above, on or below grade.
-For optimal performance below grade, the glue down method is highly recommended.
+For these reasons floor noise is not considered a product or manufacturer defect.

+• CALI flooring is intended for installation on or above grade only.
+Flooring installed below grade is not covered under warranty.